What Is A Dry Pedicure?

 Differences With Traditional Pedicures

-Though it may sound like an easy enough process to grasp, when you think about it, it does seem a bit unorthodox, especially in a professional environment.
-However, people who do their nails at home may rarely ever soak their feet before a polish application, so it isn’t as strange or ineffective a method as people may make it out to be.
+However, people who do their own nails at home may rarely ever soak their feet before applying polish, so it isn’t as strange or ineffective a method as some may make it out to be.

 Here’s the main thing to keep in mind: professional nail salons that offer the dry manicure experience don’t just go at your calluses and cuticles while they’re in their bare state.